 Rosie’s Plaques – The Story So Far

-Rosie’s Plaques is a legacy project from All Mouth No Trousers a Common Lot theatre production from October 2018 which told the tales of radical Norfolk women in story and song.
-During the research phase of All Mouth we discovered that out of more than 300 heritage plaques in Norwich only 25 celebrated women.
-We sang about this in the show and it always produced a strong audience reaction.
+Rosie’s Plaques is a legacy project from All Mouth No Trousers, a Common Lot theatre production about radical Norfolk women.
+During the research phase of the project we discovered that there are more than 300 heritage plaques in Norwich but only 25 celebrate non-mythical women.

-In May 2019 we staged a guerrilla art project.
-Under cover of darkness, and dressed as Rosie the Riveter, we carefully erected alternative blue plaques on significant buildings in the city.
+In May 2019 we staged a guerrilla art project; under cover of darkness, dressed as Rosie the Riveter, we erected alternative blue plaques on significant buildings in the city.
 Then we waited to see what would happen.

-We won this year’s People’s Choice Norfolk Arts Award.
+We won 2019 People’s Choice Norfolk Arts Award.

-Very quickly people from all over the country were getting in touch and asking if we would make plaques for their town or city.
-And so the idea for Rosie’s Plaques on Tour was born.
+People from all over the country started to get in touch to ask if we would make plaques for women from their town or city.
+And so, the idea for Rosie’s Plaques on Tour was born.

 Through a successful crowdfunder campaign and sales of merch, we raised the money to purchase a caravan, clean her up and turn her into a mobile workshop and venue.
 In 2021 we began touring and there are now more than 30 plaques around the UK.